- 1. Create a Negative Keyword List

 To exclude an age group, click on the green circle (next to the age) and select EXCLUDE FROM AD GROUP.

-To adjust the bid for an age group click the EDIT button in the Bid Adj, column.
+To adjust the bid for an age group, click the EDIT button in the Bid Adj column.

-6. Audience Optimization
+6. Use Audience Targeting

 Audience targeting is a huge subject and something that changes frequently because of the user privacy issues involved.